-CRS is a life-threatening toxicity frequently associated with approved CD19-targeting CAR-T cell therapies.
-We compared the systemic release of cytokines in a mesothelin-positive lung cancer xenograft mouse model where one cohort was treated with TC-210 and another cohort with our engineered MSLN CAR-T cells we engineered.
+CRS is a life-threatening toxicity frequently associated with CAR-T cell therapy.
+We compared the systemic release of cytokines in a mesothelin-positive lung cancer xenograft mouse model where one cohort was treated with TC-210 and another cohort with MSLN CAR-T cells.
 The serum levels of cytokines IFNy, IL-2, IL-4, IL-5 and GM-CSF were measured at several time points after treatment.
-As shown in the figure below, TC-210 treated animals consistently produced lower circulating cytokine levels than the MSLN CAR-T cell treated animals over the time course examined.
+As shown in the figure below, TC-210 treated animals consistently produced lower circulating cytokine levels than MSLN CAR-T cell treated animals over the time course examined.
 We believe this was due to natural feedback loops integrated into the entire TCR complex that could regulate overproduction of cytokines.
 We have observed similar results in a mesothelioma xenograft model.
-Based on our preclinical studies, we also believe that lower cytokine production by TC-210 and other TRuC-T cells could translate into low levels of CRS and improved tolerability.
+We also believe that lower cytokine production by TC-210 and other TRuC-T cells will translate into lower levels of CRS compared to CAR-T cells.